casperleerink/cleerink/posts/end-to-end-typesafety-to-ship-fast.md

 - **Type-first schemas pay off**: By defining database and API types in TypeScript, we reduced bugs and duplicated logic.
 - **tRPC is a force multiplier**: Eliminating manual API contracts saved us enormous time, especially in small teams.
-- **Frameworks are interchangeable — type safety isn't**: Whether we used Next.js or TanStack Start, our stack remained consistent because type safety was enforced at the boundaries.
+- **Frameworks are interchangeable — type safety isn’t**: Whether we used Next.js or TanStack Start, our stack remained consistent because type safety was enforced at the boundaries.

 ---